Aiven-Open/klaw-docs/docs/docs/howto/notifications/email-notification.rst

 Configure email notifications
 -----------------------------
-Email can be configured in the Klaw-core's appplication.properties, follow your email providers documentation to configure email notifications.
-The ``host``, ``username`` and ``password`` will be required to send emails from Klaw.
+You can configure email notifications in the ``application.properties`` file of Klaw-core.
+Refer to the documentation provided by your email service provider for instructions on how to configure email notifications.
+Additionally, make sure you have the ``host``, ``username``, and ``password`` details as you will need to provide this information to enable email notifications in Klaw.

 ..  code-block:: text
     :caption: Klaw email properties